BlueBrain/MorphIO/doc/source/specification.rst

 Neurite
 -------

-A neurite is essentially a tree of sections(`Section`_).
+A neurite is a tree of sections(`Section`_).
 The tree structure implies the following:

 * Section can have only one parent (another section).
 * Section can have an arbitrary number of children (other sections).